es-socrates/getty.sh/docs/en/blog/update.1.1.0.md

 ### Achievement system for live streams

-Starting with this version, streamers can receive unlocked achievement notifications that trigger automatically when the audience meets certain criteria in your Odysee livestreams.
+Starting with this version, streamers can receive unlocked achievement notifications that trigger automatically when the audience meets certain criteria in your Odysee live streams.
 Achievements appear both on the OBS screen and on getty’s main page.

 ![getty](https://thumbs.odycdn.com/e69370a4bc0e536d87e9765d4fc3abb8.webp)